Monthly Azure credit for Visual Studio subscribers

-Try out different Azure services, experiment, and learn.
+Try out different Azure services, experiment and learn.

-Create development environments whenever you need.
+Create development environments whenever you need to.

 Great for individual dev/test workloads.Activate your monthly Azure credit

 Active subscribers receive the following credit each month:

 Visual Studio Professional with MSDN

 No credit card required

 When you set up your monthly Azure credit for the first time, you are not required to provide any credit card information.
 Even if you choose to store credit card information in your account, you automatically start with a $0 spending limit, so there’s no risk of any charges until you’re ready.

 Low dev/test rates help you stretch your credit further